pomerium/documentation/content/docs/internals/cryptography.md

 ### Upstream TLS[](https://www.pomerium.com/docs/internals/cryptography#upstream-tls)

-For upstream TLS (connections from Pomerium to the application or service)
+For upstream TLS (connections from Pomerium to the application or service):

 - The minimum accepted version of TLS is 1.2
 - For TLS 1.2, the following cipher suites are supported: